TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 ![badge][badge-ios]

 # gRPC Kotlin Multiplatform
-This projects implements client-side gRPC for Android, JVM, iOS and the web.
+This projects implements client-side gRPC for Android, JVM, iOS and the JS for browser.

-**⚠️ Warning: This project is still under development and does not support all gRPC features!**

 ## Table of contents
 - [Features](#features)